sheepforce/Exckel/README.md

 By calling `exckel --help`, a quick explanation of all possible keywords is provided.

 exckelargs [OPTIONS]
 Available command line arguments.
 At least "--wf" and "--exc" must be specified.

     Common flags:
      --nocalccubes         Do not calculate cubes for orbitals and CDDs.
      --norenderimages      Do not render images from cubes.
     -o --outdir=DIR          Destination for all output files and existing cubes.
      --vmd=FILE            VMD executable.
 Default is first vmd executable found on system.
      --vmdstate=FILE       VMD visualisation state file.
 Used to determine perspective.
      --vmdstartup=FILE     VMD script to set up general look.
 If none is specified, it will default to your vmdrc.
      --vmdtemplate=FILE    VMD template script for plotting.
     -m --multiwfn=FILE       Multiwfn executable.
 Default is first Multiwfn executable found on system
     -t --tachyon=FILE        Tachyon executable.
 Default is first tachyon executable found on system
      --pdformat=STRING     Format of the summary to write with Pandoc.
 Any of [docx, odt, latex]
      --panref=FILE         Reference docx with formatting hints.
      --pandir=DIR          Pandoc data dir.
 Needed for serveral formats.
-      -w --wf=FILE           Wavefunction file (molden or fchk).
+     --wf=FILE             Wavefunction file (molden or fchk).
     -e --exc=FILE            Quantum chemistry software output file with excited state informations.
     -i --imgres=INT,INT      Image width x heigth for plotting of cubes.
     -s --s2filter=FLOAT      Filter excited states by contributions of next higher spin state (applies to plotting and summary).
      --foscfilter=FLOAT    Filter excited states by minimum oscillator strength (applies only to summary document).
      --fwhm=FLOAT          Full width at half maximum of the gaussian function used to convolute the stick spectrum.
+     --weightfilter=FLOAT  Minimum weight of an excitation to write to the summary. (default 0.01)
     -? --help                Display help message
     -V --version             Print version information

 At least `--wf` and `--exc` must be set and point to your wavefunction file respective your quantum chemistry output file (with excited state information).